longmans/Wan2.2/wan/modules/animate/preprocess/UserGuider.md

 - When using `animation` mode, two videos, `src_face.mp4` and `src_pose.mp4`, will be generated in `save_path`.
 When using `replacement` mode, two additional videos, `src_bg.mp4` and `src_mask.mp4`, will also be generated.

 - The `resolution_area` parameter determines the resolution for both preprocessing and the generation model.
 Its size is determined by pixel area.
+Values such as `1920 1080` (or `1080 1920`) are supported; the pipeline will automatically snap to the nearest multiples of 16 that the VAE/DiT expect.

 - The `fps` parameter can specify the frame rate for video processing.
 A lower frame rate can improve generation efficiency, but may cause stuttering or choppiness.